View the related Tax Guidance about Lifetime ISA

 Computing income for tax credits purposes

-Computing income for tax credits purposesSTOP PRESS: At Spring Budget 2024, the Chancellor announced that the remittance basis would be abolished from 6 April 2025, although this only applies to foreign income and gains arising on or after that date.
+Computing income for tax credits purposesSTOP PRESS: The remittance basis is to be abolished from 6 April 2025, although this only applies to foreign income and gains arising on or after that date.
 The remittance basis rules still apply to unremitted income and gains arising before that date but remitted later.
+The legislation is included in Finance Bill 2025.
 For more details, see the Abolition of the remittance basis from 2025/26 guidance note.This guidance note looks at the how the various components of income are calculated for tax credit awards.Migration of tax credits to universal creditNew claims for tax credits are no longer possible as they have been replaced by the universal credit for all claimants.
 Existing claimants will continue to receive tax credits until they are migrated to the universal credit system.
 Migration will take place when a change in circumstances is reported or when a migration notice letter is received.
 This is expected to be completed in 2024.
 There is information about migration notice letters on the GOV.UK website.See the Universal credit guidance note.Calculation of household income for tax creditsHousehold income for tax credits purposes is very similar to the taxable income of the claimant or the claimant couple.
 However, there are some key differences from the normal tax rules in both income and deductions.The statutory income definition is divided into four steps which you will need to work through in order.
-The income that is taken into account for both a single claim and a joint claim
+The income that is taken into account for both a single claim and a joint

 Foreign pension income